Hold Tight...

 Effortlessly Configure Systemd with This Bash Script

 Managing init systems can be challenging, especially when transitioning to systemd on Debian-based systems.
-Systemd Issue Solver Bash script automates this process, ensuring a smooth and error-free configuration.
+This Systemd Issue Solver Bash script automates the process, ensuring a smooth and error-free configuration.

 What is Systemd?